Knaut-007/Clustering-Dim-Reduction-ML/notes.md

   Many features are likely redundant.
 Clustering helps keep only the most informative, non-redundant features.
 - **Why select one feature per cluster?**
   This ensures diversity in the reduced feature set and avoids information loss from using only highly similar features.

+## 7. Training and Evaluating Model on Reduced Features

+### Code Explanation

+- **Train-test split:**
+  The reduced feature set is split into training and testing sets, just like before.
+- **Gaussian Naive Bayes:**
+  The same classifier is trained and evaluated, but now using only the selected representative features from K-Means clustering.
+- **Performance Comparison:**
+  Print the accuracy, training time, and number of features used for the reduced model.

+### Theoretical Notes

+- **Why repeat the split?**
+  To ensure a fair comparison, the same random split and labels are used.
+- **What to expect?**
+  The reduced model should be faster to train and may have similar accuracy if redundant features were successfully removed.